Last updated: 25 February 2021

-Your account is in credit
+Your account is in credit.

-Check your fuse box has not tripped
+Check your fuse box hasn’t tripped.

-Check your prepayment meter has credit
+Check your prepayment meter is topped up with credit.

-Check with your neighbours
+Check with your neighbours.

-Contact your local distribution company
+Contact your local distribution company.

-Make sure you have a torch with you
+Make sure you have a torch with you.

-Turn off electrical appliances and lights
+Turn off electrical appliances and lights.

 Yes, if you are without power for over 24 hours you may be able to claim up to £700.